Menu

 1. Share Our Personal Experiences and Thoughts

-I set up my blog and started writing to scream and shout about my own experiences with hypothyroidism and Hashimoto’s.
-I started sharing what I was learning on my own thyroid journey, putting together blogs referencing books and research.
+I set up this website and started writing to scream and shout about my own experiences with hypothyroidism and Hashimoto’s.
+I started sharing what I was learning on my own thyroid journey, putting together articles referencing books and research.
 I also started writing about my own personal experiences with a thyroid condition.
 All of these things I hope help others and raise awareness.
 I then wrote my books Be Your Own Thyroid Advocate and You, Me and Hypothyroidism

 You can share your own thoughts too, by being honest with those around you about what you experience.
 Hold a bake sale at work to raise money for a thyroid charity and open discussion.
 We should be honest with our friends, family and work colleagues about how hypothyroidism or Hashimoto’s can affect us with work or our ability to complete tasks.